LawleyFall2017/230-fall2017/Schedule.md

   - In this exercise, you'll set up your GitHub account, set up an account on the class Slack, and configure either Visual Studio Code or Brackets for use in class.

 - **Thursday Readings**
-   - Review the content in [Lynda.com HTML Essential Training, Lessons 2-7](https://www.lynda.com/HTML-tutorials/HTML-Essential-Training/170427-2.html?org=rit.edu).
+   - Review the content in [Lynda.com HTML Essential Training, Lessons 1-3, 6, and 7](https://www.lynda.com/HTML-tutorials/HTML-Essential-Training/170427-2.html?org=rit.edu).
 Some of it should be familiar (like basic HTML structure and markup).
-Other parts will be new (like structuring content with semantic tags, linking to regions inside a page, and creating complex lists).
+Other parts may be new (like structuring content with semantic tags, linking to regions inside a page, and creating complex lists).
+To speed things up, you can skim the transcripts for new concepts, rather than watching all of the videos, and just watch the portions you need to get caught up.

 - **[Thursday Exercise](./weekly_materials/week1/basicMarkupExercise.md)**
   - We will begin the process of marking up a text file with HTML and CSS